-Solar Energy is harness from the heat of Sun rays.
+Solar Energy is harness from the heat of sun rays.
 In addition, it is one of the forms of energy in which fuel is free of cost as well as clean and green.
 Solar Power is one of the most preferred renewable energy in the present era.
-In addition, it is getting promoted on large scale to make its presence at every corner of the country.
+In addition, it is getting promoted on a large scale to make its presence at every corner of the country.

-Solar Rooftop is the modern concept to harness the solar energy.
+Solar Rooftop is the modern concept to harness solar energy.
 Under this, every building whether home, industry, institution or commercial establishment can generate some solar power by installing PV panels on the rooftop.
 Most noteworthy, India has set a path to achieve 100 GW power capacity through grid-connected solar energy, out of which 40 GW will come through rooftop solar installations by 2022.